Mathématique: Chapter 61

 “Okay, but they came that way from where?”

-“Why did you leave medical school?”
+“Why’d you leave medical school?”
 Rush shot back before he’d even had time to consider the counter-question.

-What an interesting set of instincts he seemed to have when it came to interpersonal communication.
+(What an interesting set of instincts he seemed to have when it came to interpersonal communication.)

-“And yet there must be compensations.
-Maybe, if you’d stayed, you’d be able to name every medical device you see,” Rush said.
+“There must be compensations,” Rush said.
+“Maybe, if you’d stayed, you’d be able to name every medical device you see.”

-“Sometimes it’s not worth it, man.”
+“Some things aren’t worth it, man.”

 “I don’t have an ‘urge to be of assistance’.”
 The girl fair bristled with indignation.
 “I have an independent streak and I care about people.
 That’s totally different than having an ‘urge to be of assistance’.”

 “Hey.
 Just because I taught you how to be British, how to wait for tips, and how to get the best kitchen leftovers doesn’t mean I’d do that for anyone.
-Maybe I just have a soft spot for people who seem like they wandered in off the set of Sci-Fi Downton Abbey.”
+Maybe I have a soft spot for people who seem like they wandered in off the set of Sci-Fi Downton Abbey.”

 When he’d completed it, he rolled his aching shoulders and looked up at the nearest painting, which happened to be Monet’s Rouen Cathedral, fractured by artificial lines of gold lacquer.

 “The painting?”
-Rush asked quietly.
+Rush asked.

-“I’m not sure I believe in ruination,” he said.
+“Not sure I believe in ruination,” he said.
 “As a concept.”

 “Give way,” Coral said hollowly.
 “Yeah.
 Being a doctor is just a whole life of endings.”